-KB User's Guide - Documents Tab - How to Create a Document
+KB User's Guide - Documents Tab - How to Create and Publish a Document

 This document explains how to create a new document using the KB Admin Tools.